jkew/bte/README.md

 ### **example_ok.json**
 A cluster with some cycles in the dependencies which slowly ramps up load and then down.
 The Background jobs have a geometric distribution on the hour; meaning that most of the jobs are started within the first 15 minutes.
 Frontend A has a uniform load distribution coming in but Frontend B has a normal distribution.

-Each node type has different latencies, self-time latencies, timeouts and cache hit rates.
+Each node type has different latencies, self-time latencies, timeouts and cache hit rates, as well as different ways of balancing load across the instances.

 In the image below each node type is a row and the colors represent individual instances.
 The y axis is the number of current requests.
 When a large background operation occurs at around minute 300 we see that cascade through the cluster.

 **Active Requests:** sum of active requests across instances
 ![](example_ok.png)
 **Latency:** p95 of the median of each instance per tick
 ![](example_ok_latency.png)
 **Timeouts:** sum of timeouts per instance per tick
 ![](example_ok_timeouts.png)

 ### **example_degenerate.json**
 Same as example_ok.json but we cut the capacity of the SingletonPSQL by hal f which gets saturated; which results in the latency issues and requests building up across the cluster.